Arc96427/building-spatial-matching/data/raw/Data_Download.md

 # Data Download

 ## OSM data
 Please use Overpass to download and obtain it.
-The execution statement is as follows [out:json][timeout:25]; // Define the area (Munich) area[“name”=“München”][“boundary”=“administrative”]->.searchArea; // Search for buildings in the area (way[“building”](area.searchArea); relation[“building”](area.searchArea); ); out body; >; out skel qt;
+The execution statement is as follows：

+[out:json][timeout:25]; // Define the area (Munich) area[“name”=“München”][“boundary”=“administrative”]->.searchArea; // Search for buildings in the area (way[“building”](area.searchArea); relation[“building”](area.searchArea); ); out body; >; out skel qt;

 ## Official Data